bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [ ] basic audio editing
 - [ ] graph visualization of component values
 - [ ] entity clustering with a memory usage breakdown
-- [ ] generated in-editor documentation for Component/Resource types
+- [ ] generated in-editor documentation for Component/Resource/Event types
 - [ ] go to definition support that opens the relevant code in your IDE of choice
 - [ ] event diagnostics
+- [ ] centralized design methodology ala [A4 design](https://developer.blender.org/docs/handbook/design/a4_design/)

-While there are also important engine features that will unblock or improve various parts of the editor (relations!
-BSN!), this should not be tracked here: the emphasis is on user-facing goals, not any particular path.
+While there are also important engine features that will unblock or improve various parts of the editor (BSN!), this should not be tracked here: the emphasis is on user-facing goals, not any particular path.